-Google long believed in the power of AI to transform the ability to deliver helpful information.
+Google has long believed in the power of AI to transform the ability to deliver helpful information.
 In this post, we'll share more about how AI-generated content fits into Google's long-standing approach to showing helpful content to people on Search.

-however it is produced
+Rewarding high-quality content, however it is produced